 1. Preparation

 Html, css, and JavaScript are the fundamental programming knowledge set for developing web mapping applications.
-The idea of writing web application, much less making a map, in JavaScript is probably a very new concept.
+The idea of writing a web application, much less making a map, in JavaScript is probably a very new concept.
 Therefore, after introducing html and css, this practical exercise focuses on how JavaScript works, how it is structured, and how it can be used in the greater context of web pages and web maps.
 This exercise helps you get to know the basics of JavaScript, including data types, objects, functions, and events.
 In addition, along this course, we will use several JavaScript libraries, including JQuery, Leaflet, Cesium, and Bootstrap.

 Structure

 JavaScript is a web programming language that manipulates and controls the behavior of web pages by interacting with the various elements on the page and loading data.
 It, along with HTML and CSS, forms the foundation of modern web browsers and the internet.
-JavaScript is considered, unofficially, to be the most popular programming language in the world.
 Many web site templates, such as Bootstrap, are in JavaScript, and it is the programming language that most of the major mapping and data visualization libraries, including Leaflet and Cesium that we are using in this course, are implemented in.

-One of the major concepts in web development is that of server-side versus client-side.
+One major concept in web development is server-side versus client-side.
 The server is the location on the web that serves your website to the rest of the world, the client is the computer that is accessing that website, requesting information from the server.
 JavaScript can be both, but is primarily a client-side language, working on your client computer.
 In the manner we are using it, JavaScript is a scripting language that will operate in two fundamental ways.
-The first is executing scripts and tasks when the web page is loaded i.e. load a dataset on page open, and the second is executing scripts and tasks after the web page visitor tells it to i.e. clicking a button or another task is completed i.e. a menu is closed.
+The first is executing scripts and tasks when the web page is loaded (i.e. load a dataset on page open), and the second is executing scripts and tasks after the web page visitor tells it to (i.e. clicking a button) or another task is completed (i.e. a menu is closed).
 When the script executes, it can manipulate the content of the page, change how it is being viewed through the browser, give information to a server, or tell the browser to go back to the server and get new information.
 Often, however, the instructions given by the script can be followed without additional communication with the server.

 Probably the most popular server-side JavaScript implementation is NodeJS.
 NodeJS is a runtime that runs on the server to provide fast and dynamic applications, and pushes select output to the client.
 It can be used for both production and development, and allows you to install Leaflet, Cesium and other libraries on your server.
 We have plenty else to focus on today, however, so this can come later.